-- Scientific, propagation, and educational permits - Protected wildlife permit for the purpose of scientific collection - Permits for keeping indigenous wildlife

-- Prohibited activities permit - Incidental take license including addressing habitat conservation plan requirements in a USFWS- and Hawai'i DLNR-approved INRMP - Licenses for collecting, possessing, transporting, propagating, and outplanting
+- Scientific, propagation, and educational permits - Protected wildlife permit for the purpose of scientific collection - Permits for keeping indigenous wildlife - Prohibited activities permit - Incidental take license addressing habitat conservation plan requirements in a USFWS- and Hawai'i DLNR-approved INRMP - Licenses for collecting, possessing, transporting, propagating, and outplanting

-There are species Asio flammeus sandwichensis (Hawaiian short-eared owl, pueo) has the potential to occur on State-owned land and is-listed as endangered by the State, but not the Federal government.
+There are species listed as endangered by the State, but not the Federal government.
 Under a lease, the State could require (through negotiation) that the Army treat State-listed species (e.g., Hawaiian short-eared owl) as if they were federally listed, with all the protections that they would be afforded under the Federal ESA.
 Under fee simple title retention (discussed below), the Army would only do this to the extent practicable.
-Therefore, there is a potential that State-listed species the pueo-would be better protected under a lease.
+Therefore, there is a potential that State-listed species would be better protected under a lease.
 The current lease does not make this distinction, but it was executed a decade before the Federal ESA.

 Impacts from ongoing military use would be the same as those described for lease retention.
 Under a fee simple title, the Army would continue to adhere to the same Federal laws and regulations and would conform to State laws and regulations to the extent practicable.
-As discussed above, State-listed species the pueo-might receive less protection under fee simple title retention compared to a lease.
+As discussed above, State-listed species might receive less protection under fee simple title retention compared to a lease.